 "Infidels!
 You have touched the forbidden treasure!
 Now you will never again see the light of day!"Our brave hero has outsmarted the guards, sneaked into the ancient and mysterious crypt and now is about to lay his hands on the object of his long quest and/or about to open the grim-looking gate leading to said object.
 But wait!
 As he approaches, a sudden roar chills the blood in his veins and a towering, nameless creature suddenly appears to stop him.
 It's the Guardian!
 This happens really often, with any kind of possible keeper.
 Monsters, Living Statues, Dragons or Demons summoned by portals and runes.
 It can be tracked back in old myths where a monstrous guardian keeps a treasure or a person, usually for his master.
 Of course, it doesn't need to be revealed in that exact way to qualify, but has just to be a monster keeping a treasure.
-A variation is a monster who guards not an artifact but rather the path/gate which our heroes must take.
 Usually the monstrous/inhuman nature of the keeper is justified by its skills: monsters tend to be stronger and more resilient, with hard skin or maybe Combat Tentacles or enhaced senses or Breath Weapon or whatnot.
 A combination found so often it is its own subtrope is a dragon guarding a treasure hoard.
 Sometimes overlap with Teleporting Keycard Squad, especially if the room appeared totally bare just a moment ago.
 See also Forgot to Feed the Monster when the spooky guardian is here... and already dead or incapacitated.
 Don't confuse with Threshold Guardians which usually is there to test the hero, while the MacGuffin Guardian is here to eat the hero.
 It may, however, be the test of said Threshold Guardians.
+Compare Gate Guardian.

 — Cave of Wonders, Aladdin